 Partners shall choose one of two project settlement schemes:

 pre-financing

-&lt;sup>29 In case of Polish partners, apart from the Polish Public Procurement Act, the rules of competitiveness must be obeyed.
+30 In case of Polish partners, apart from the Polish Public Procurement Act, the rules of competitiveness must be obeyed.
 For the rules, please consult the Programme website or reimbursement.